superusertoor/ScoreboardAPI/README.md

-ScoreboardAPI
-Simply create scoreboards.
+ScoreboardAPI - Simply create a scoreboard, a sidebar and register teams.

-Create a new ScoreboardBase & sidebra
+Create a new ScoreboardBase & sidebar.
-ScoreboardBase base = new ScoreboardBase();
-Sidebar bar = new Sidebar();
+ScoreboardBaseHandler.createaNewBase();

 Get the base using the ScoreboardBaseHandler
   - ScoreboardBase base = ScoreboardBaseHandler.getBase();